alexander-krjuchkov/chess-app/README.md

 The following repository variables have been configured:

 - **DOMAIN**: The domain where the application will be hosted.
 This will be used in the Caddy configuration.
+For example, `chess-app.example.com`.

 In this project, GitHub deployment workflows use a container registry as an intermediate storage for built images.